-- 2. See specific topics for comments. - 3. " - 4. " - 5.
-Licensing is effected by regulations under the Export and Import Permits Act. - Individual products are not designated in the Act. - An Import Control List has been established by the Governor in Council which includes any article, the import of which he deems it necessary to control for any of the following purposes, namely: - (1) to ensure, in accordance with the needs of Canada, the best possible supply and distribution of an article that is scarce in world markets or is subject to government controls in the countries of origin or to allocation by inter-governmental arrangement; - to restrict, for the purposes of supporting any action taken under the Farm Products Marketing Agencies Act, the importation in any form of a like article to one produced or marketed in Canada the quantities of which are fixed or determined under the Act; - to restrict, for the purpose of supporting any action under the Meat Import Act, the importation of products to which the act applies; - to implement any action taken under the Agricultural Stabilization Act, the Fisheries Prices Support Act, the Agricultural

-Products Co-operative Marketing Act, the Agricultural Products Board Act or the Canadian Dairy Commission Act, to support the price of the article or that has the effect of supporting the price of the article;

-- to implement an intergovernmental arrangement or commitment; - (2) where at any time it appears to the satisfaction of the Governor in Council on a report of the Minister made pursuant to: - (a) an inquiry made by the Textile and Clothing Board with respect to the importation of any textile and clothing goods within the meaning of the Textile and Clothing board Act, or - (b) an inquiry made under section 48 of the Special Import Measures Act by the Canadian Import Tribunal in respect of any goods, that goods of any kind are being imported or are likely to be imported into Canada at such prices, in such quantities and under such conditions as to cause or threaten serious injury to the production in Canada of like or directly competitive goods, any goods of the same kind may, by order of the Governor in Council, be included on the Import Control List in order to limit the importation of such goods to the extent and for the period that, in the opinion of the Governor in Council, is necessary to prevent or remedy the injury. - Once an item has been placed on the Import Control List, a permit either individual or general, is required by the Act to import such goods into Canada. - Specific products can be made subject to either individual licensing or open general licensing by the Secretary of State for External Affairs. - This licensing system may be abolished by the Governor in Council by removing the items from the Import Control List.
+- 5. Licensing is effected by regulations under the Export and Import Permits Act. - Individual products are not designated in the Act. - An Import Control List has been established by the Governor-in-Council which includes any article, the import of which he deems it necessary to control for any of the following purposes, namely: - (1) to ensure, in accordance with the needs of Canada, the best possible supply and distribution of an article that is scarce in world markets or is subject to government controls in the countries of origin or to allocation by inter-governmental arrangement; - to restrict, for the purposes of supporting any action taken under the Farm Products Marketing Agencies Act, the importation in any form of a like article to one produced or marketed in Canada the quantities of which are fixed or determined under the Act; - to restrict, for the purpose of supporting any action under the Meat Import Act, the importation of products to which the Act applies; - to implement any action taken under the Agricultural Stabilization Act, the Fisheries Prices Support Act, the Agricultural Products Co-operative Marketing Act, the Agricultural Products Board Act or the Canadian Dairy Commission Act, with the object or the effect of supporting the price of the article; - to implement an intergovernmental arrangement or commitment; - where at any time it appears to the satisfaction of the Governor-in-Council on a report of the Minister made pursuant to an inquiry made under section 20 or 26 of the Canadian International Trade Tribunal Act by the Canadian International Trade Tribunal in respect of any goods, that goods of any kind are being imported or are likely to be imported into Canada at such prices, in such quantities and under such conditions as to cause or threaten serious injury to the production in Canada of like or directly competitive goods, any goods of the same kind may, by order of the Governor-in-Council, be included on the Import Control List in order to limit the importation of such goods to the extent and for the period that, in the opinion of the Governor-in-Council, is necessary to prevent or remedy the injury. - Once an item has been placed on the Import Control List, a permit either individual or general, is required by the Act to import such goods into Canada. - Specific products can be made subject to either individual licensing or open general licensing by the Secretary of State for External Affairs. - This licensing system may be abolished by the Governor-in-Council by removing the items from the Import Control List.
 Only Parliament can alter or amend the Export and Import Permits Act.

-- 6. See specfiic topics for comments

-- 7.

-- 8. Applications which meet the general requirements will not be refused.
-If criteria have not been met (e.g. no valid export licence, no quots entitlement) the applicant will be informed; in such event the applicant may request reconsideration by the Secretary of State for External Affairs.
+8. Applications which meet the general requirements are not normally refused.
+If criteria have not been met (e.g. no valid import licence, no quota entitlement) the applicant will be informed; in such event the applicant may request reconsideration by the Secretary of State for External Affairs.